Starting The Semester Off Right

 - The Writing Pad provides individualized, collaborative writing tutorials and help with writing for any of your classes.

-- Campus Network - Visit the Instructional technology Web site to get information about network access and discount software/hardware.
+- Campus Computing - Visit the Instructional technology Web site to get information about network access and discount software/hardware.

 - Wireless network coverage is available at most locations on campus.